shopware/shopware/changelog/_unreleased/2021-02-01-category-restructuring.md

 * Deprecated `layout/header/actions/service-menu-widget.html.twig`, menu has been moved to the bottom
 * Deprecated block `layout_header_top_bar_service` in `layout/header/top-bar.html.twig`
 * Changed category loading to prevent routing of categories with category type `folder` (only if they are not the main category) and `link`
-* Fixed the link of categories with type `link` in the breadcrumb
+* Changed the link of categories with type `link` in the breadcrumb to work properly
 * Deprecated multiple variables in `layout/breadcrumb.html.twig`
+* Changed the link of categories which point to a main navigation / the home page to have the right URL